belkinsa/SenseOpenness/output/wetlands/writeups/index.md

 .. description:
 .. type: text
 -->
+# Abstract

+To not repeat myself in the write-ups, please refer to the [info page](/wetlands/info) of the repo for the introduction, methods, and materials.

 # 2016 Write-Up

-## Abstract

-To not repeat myself in the write-ups, please refer to the [README.md](https://github.com/belkinsa/GrailvilleWetlands/blob/master/README.md) of the repo for the introduction, methods, and materials.

 ## Analysis

-Analysis will start from [June of 2016](https://github.com/belkinsa/GrailvilleWetlands/blob/master/notes/timeline.md#2016), as I did not collect data and notes.
+Analysis will start from [June of 2016](/wetlands/timeline), as I did not collect data and notes.

 ### Big Pond

-In the beginning of my data collection, I noted that Ammonia was at 0.25 parts per millon (ppm) seven (7) weeks with two weeks of 0.5 ppm in between the weeks of the 0.25 ppm levels.
+In the beginning of my data collection, I noted that Ammonia was at 0.25 parts per million (ppm) seven (7) weeks with two weeks of 0.5 ppm in between the weeks of the 0.25 ppm levels.
 The pH levels stayed around 7 with two (2) weeks of 7.5 and a week of 8.
-Luckly the Nitrite and Phoshate levels stayed at zero (0) ppm.
+Luckily the Nitrite and Phosphate levels stayed at zero (0) ppm.

 ### Small Pond

 In the beginning of my data collection, I noted that Ammonia was at 0.25 ppm in the small pond for eight (8) weeks.
-Near the end of the season, the Phoshate levels peaked at two (2) ppm but within two weeks, it went back down to zero (0).
+Near the end of the season, the Phosphate levels peaked at two (2) ppm but within two weeks, it went back down to zero (0).
 The pH levels ranged from 6 to 7.5, mostly the 7 to 7.5 range with a week of 6 and two (2) with 6.5.
 Luckly the Nitrite levels stayed at zero (0) ppm.

 ## Conclusions

 ### Big Pond

-The reason why the Ammonia stayed at 0.25 ppm then dropped is because (as noted in the [timeline](https://github.com/belkinsa/GrailvilleWetlands/blob/master/notes/timeline.md#august-1)) the cattle nearby the pond were moved futher away from it.
+The reason why the Ammonia stayed at 0.25 ppm then dropped is because (as noted in the [timeline](/wetlands/timeline)the cattle nearby the pond were moved further away from it.

 ### Small Pond